Transcutaneous Electrical Acustimulation

 What is it?

-Acustimulation is most commonly used for nausea and vomiting or pain after surgery.
-It is also used for other conditions, but there is no good scientific evidence to support its other uses.
+People use acustimulation for nausea and vomiting or pain after surgery.
+It’s also used for motion sickness, alcohol use disorder, neck pain, and many other conditions, but there is no good scientific evidence to support most of these other uses.

 Possibly Effective for …

 - A decline in memory and thinking skills (cognitive function) after surgery.
 Acustimulation seems to help prevent a decline in cognitive function after surgery.